-Research studies published in the past decade demonstrate the significant benefits of nursing certification for the practicing nurse, the healthcare facilities for whom they work, and the patients they serve.
+Published research studies demonstrate the significant benefits of nursing certification for the practicing nurse, the facilities for whom they work, and the patients they serve.
 Sentara nursing sets a strategic goal annually to increase the number of nurses with current professional certifications.
 Trended system nursing certification rates show continued advancement.

 - Certified nurses are recognized and respected.